 Eventually, Martin chose not to have Canada join the US-led BMD shield.
 At the time, observers said politics likely drove this decision.
-The shield generally remained unpopular with the Canadian public — including among some Liberal MPs — and the government was particularly concerned with appearing too close with, at the time, an unpopular administration in Washington.
+The shield generally remained unpopular with the Canadian public — including among some Liberal MPs — and the government was particularly concerned with appearing too close with an unpopular administration in Washington.
 “When Mr. Martin put his finger in the air over missile defense, he felt a chill,” lamented the Globe and Mail’s editorial board.
 In a recent interview, Paul Martin suggested his decision may have have been different if Canada was facing the threats of today.

 However, the Ministry’s stance on Canadian participation in a continental missile defence system was hardly categorical and, as was the nature of the report, the discussion ended with general questions to elicit public feedback.
 “Would a shift in policy in this area enhance Canadian national security and offer an avenue for greater continental cooperation?
 Or are there more effective areas in which to invest to better protect the North American continent?”

 The Growing Chorus of Support

 So, will Canada join the continental ballistic missile defence shield?
-In the face of an ascendant North Korean nuclear program, there’s certainly a large group pushing for this to happen.
+In the face of an ascendant North Korean nuclear program, there’s certainly a large group pushing for this.
 Speaking to the CBC, retired Gen. Tom Lawson, a former top general under Prime Minister Harper, said he found it “odd” Canada hadn’t already joined the BMD program and emphasised the missile threat he says the country faces.
 Lawson’s sentiment has been similarly echoed by other notable figures including retired general and Senator Romeo Dallaire and former Defence Minister Peter Mackay.
 “Ludicrously, we are helping to pay for Europe’s missile-defence system through our NATO contributions, even as we sit exposed,” John Ivison, a columnist for the National Post, deplored in response to St-Ammand’s recent parliamentary testimony.